 So you need to venture beyond freelancing and offering services as early as you can.

 Selling a product, a book for example is a great way to do that.
 Affiliate marketing may work you.
 Any kind of your own project that earns money and works for itself even when you don’t attend it for a few days is key to overcome the otherwise never ending work cycle.

-Of course in many cases Patrick is right.
 After all you need to find our own way of being a freelancer.
 Pick what works for you but keep in mind that you can fare better by avoiding the issues many others faced before you.
-SEO freelancing is similar to other subjects for that matter.
+SEO freelancing is similar to other industries for that matter.

 This is a really simple guide for SEO freelancers but I have written about freelancing before and I most probably will again in the future so stay tuned.

-* Creative Commons image Guiding Light by jurvetson
+* (CC BY-ND 2.0) Creative Commons image by Mr Seb